Top 5 3rd Quarter Trades of Tr - GuruFocus.com

 SPDR Portfolio Aggregate Bond ETF

-During the quarter, Traverso Chambers Private Wealth Management, LLC bought 399,817 shares of ARCA:SPAB for a total holding of 412,288.
-The trade had a 3.05% impact on the equity portfolio.
+Trinity Wealth Management, LLC reduced their investment in ARCA:SPAB by 54,149 shares.
+The trade had a 1.11% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $26.1.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Traverso Chambers Private Wealth Management, LLC reduced their investment in ARCA:SCHO by 141,854 shares.
-The trade had a 2.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.77.
+Trinity Wealth Management, LLC reduced their investment in ARCA:SPLV by 17,609 shares.
+The trade had a 0.85% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $63.07.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 317,261 shares in ARCA:DFAI, giving the stock a 2.1% weight in the equity portfolio.
-Shares traded for an average price of $24.08 during the quarter.
+The guru established a new position worth 8,171 shares in ARCA:RSP, giving the stock a 0.83% weight in the equity portfolio.
+Shares traded for an average price of $140.49 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional International Core Equity Market ETF has a price-book ratio of 1.35.
+In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 16.73 and a price-book ratio of 2.73.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.